Disentangled Multimodal Representation Learning for Recommendation: Experiments

 All the methods in the second block exploit both textual and visual features besides the interaction information.
 In general, these methods yield better performance than those without using multimodal features, demonstrating the effectiveness of leveraging side information on modeling user preference.
+Owing to the valuable information in multimodal features, JRL outperforms NeuMF accross all the datasets.
 By exploiting user-item interactions to guide the representation learning in different modalities, MMGCN yields better performance over NGCF on all the datasets.
 However, MMGCN underperforms DGCF on four datasets, which is because the entangled multimodal representations limit the capability of representation learning.
 MAML outperforms MMGCN across all the datasets, owing to the adoption of metric-based learning approach and attention mechanism to capture user diverse preferences.
-By discovering and pruning potential false-positive edges, GRCN obtains better performance on \emph{Office}, \emph{Baby} and \emph{Clothing}.
-However, it underperforms DGCF on \emph{Toys Games} and \emph{Sports}, due to the use of entangled representations in multimodal representation learning.
+By discovering and pruning potential false-positive edges, GRCN obtains better performance across all datasets.

 DMRL outperforms all the baselines consistently over all the datasets.
 We credit this to the joint effects of the following four aspects.
 Firstly, the utilization of multimodal information on modeling user preference, which can be observed from the performance comparisons of methods between two blocks in Table~\ref{tab:abresults}.
-Secondly, DMRL models user preference by considering the different contributions of different modalities to each factor.
+Secondly, DMRL models user preference by considering the differing contributions of different modalities to each factor.
 Thirdly, an attention network is designed in our model to capture user's modality preference on different modalities for each factor.
-Finally, the use of the disentangled representation learning technique is adopted to learn independent representations for different factors.
+Finally, the use of the disentangled representation learning technique learns independent representations for different factors.
 As demonstrated in DGCF, disentangled representation can better model users' multiple intents and thus achieve better performance.